-How to Improve Your Odds of Personal Loan Approval
+How to Boost Your Odds of Personal Loan Approval

-While requirements vary by lender, many of them consider the same factors when reviewing your application.
-These factors include:
+While requirements vary by lender, many of them consider similar criteria when reviewing your application:

 - Credit history and score